edespino/cloudberry-site/docs/performance/use-aggre-pushdown-to-speed-up-queries.md

 ```

 - Execution method in the native PostgreSQL optimizer: PostgreSQL's native optimizer can perform aggregation only after joining tables.
 Because every item in `order_line_tbl` corresponds to an order in `order_tbl`, the Join operator will not filter out any data.
-- Execution method in Cloudberry Database: assuming that each order contains an average of 10 items, the volume of data is expected to decrease tenfold after aggregation.
+- Execution method in Apache Cloudberry: assuming that each order contains an average of 10 items, the volume of data is expected to decrease tenfold after aggregation.
 With aggregation pushdown enabled, the database first aggregates data in `order_line_tbl` based on `order_id`, reducing the volume of data entering the Join operator by tenfold, significantly reducing the cost of the Join operator.
 The corresponding execution plan is as follows:

 ```sql
 EXPLAIN SELECT o.order_id, SUM(price)